 Config File: Used to configure the ShowErrorsInClient, FixSignOnSignGlitch, and AllowNonOpAccess options.
 Check out the (automatically created) config.yml file for more info.

-Questions/Comments/Problems: Please use the Forum to post questions, comments, or support requests.
+Questions/Comments/Problems: Feel free to post questions or comments below.
 Other plugin users will hopefully see your plea for help and lend a hand, since I don't always have enough time to help with installation issues, or questions like "how do I make a kit?".
-If you have an issue that turns out to be a bug, I'll make a ticket for it so everyone can follow the issue easily.